 - Speedily, Portia says she won't "come in [Bassanio's] bed" until she sees the ring.
 (But she has the ring.)
 Nerissa makes the same threat to Graziano.
 Bassanio tries to cover his bottom, saying Portia would be more forgiving if she knew the circumstances under which he gave the ring away.

 - Portia responds that if he had known how worthy she was, he wouldn't have given it away at all.

 - There's some squabbling about whether the ring was given to a woman, and Bassanio tries to explain the whole thing: the 3,000 ducats, the civil doctor (lawyer), the seeming ungratefulness, etc.

-- Portia then says if the doctor ever comes around her house, she'll come around his house – if you gather our drift.
+- Portia then says if the doctor ever comes around her house, she'll come around his house—if you catch our drift.

-- Nerissa chimes in that she'd sleep with the doctor's clerk, but Graziano is not OK with that.
+- Nerissa chimes in that she'd sleep with the doctor's clerk, but Graziano is not okay with that.

 - Bassanio is shocked to get the same ring back, saying something like "Wow!
 I gave this to the doctor!"